bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >                <OneOnX id="OneOnX.3" name="distr"/>
 > </prior>
 >```
+**===THERE IS STILL IMPLICIT PRIORS ON THE GROWTH RATES.
+SINCE NO PARAMETER BOUNDS ARE SET IT IS UNIF(-INF,INF)===**

-The last part of the `distribution` block is labelled the `likelihood`, and contains the `treeLikelihood`, which determines how well the inferred tree fits the data.
-As we are using a fixed phylogeny, we can remove this from our XML (we have already renamed our model the `likelihood` anyway).
+The last part of the `distribution` block is labelled the `likelihood`, and contains the `treeLikelihood`, which determines how well the inferred tree fits the sequence data.
+As we are using a fixed phylogeny and don't have any sequence data, we can remove this from our XML (we have already renamed our model the `likelihood` anyway).

 >Remove the `likelihood` block containing the `treeLikelihood`:
 >